+The Willpower Circuit.
 The marshmallow test needs no introduction.

 Today I got to ask Mark Hahnel of science3.0.com a few questions.
 Hi, thank you for taking your time for answering a few questions about the past, present and future developments of the science blogging ecosystem.
 Let me begin with you – can you tell our readers, please, who are you, where you come from and how you got into science blogging?

 I’m a final year PhD student at Imperial College studying stem cell mobilisation.
 I have a strong interest in ‘Science 2.0’ and online science in general.
 Everyone seems to agree that the summer of 2010 saw some big and important changes in the science blogging ecosystem.
 The Sound of Science.
 In which I notice a trend - Mind the Gap Blog.
 Less than two weeks remain until my big fellowship application is due – the one I’m banking on to rescue me from the dwindling life of my latest short-term contract.
 If I get the fellowship, my position should finally be secure.
 If not, I’ll need to scrabble together another fellowship or short-term contract, or try to find a different position altogether.
 All of this is happening in the context of the mind-blowingly large number of pounds I have just set up as a monthly standing order to Joshua’s new nursery starting in February, and the stark fact that after childcare fees, the mortgage and the other household bills, there are only a few pence left to rub together for anything else.

 An interruption in salary, no matter how short, is simply not an option.
 What if the Public Had Perfect Climate Information?
 The Rich History of Eggplant or Aubergine.